 - When an employer exploits the employees and makes them work more than what they are compensated for, or defined by their job role, the employer incurs bad karma.

-- When a person has a capacity to incur a personal sacrifice but doesn’t make the sacrifice when required, or performs a lower sacrifice than capacity—he creates bad karma.
+- When a person has the capacity to incur a personal sacrifice but doesn’t make the sacrifice when required, or performs a lower sacrifice than capacity—he creates bad karma.

 - An employee is expected to perform their duties diligently; however, some employees go beyond the call of their expected duty and create greater value for their employer; they produce good karma.

-- An employee who neglects his or her responsibilities and does not perform their duties as expected in a job, fail to create the value demanded and produce bad karma.
+- An employee who neglects his or her responsibilities and does not perform their duties as expected in a job fails to create the value demanded and produces bad karma.

 - In certain jobs like that of a judge or police, one is expected to punish others as a matter of duty; when the person metes out a greater punishment than expected or required for the given crime, he creates bad karma.